progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--This means you have a clean working directory — in other words, no tracked files are modified.
 Git also doesn’t see any untracked files, or they would be listed here.
 Finally, the command tells you which branch you’re on.
 For now, that is always `master`, which is the default; you won’t worry about it here.
 The next chapter will go over branches and references in detail.-->

 Dieser Zustand wird auch als sauberes Arbeitsverzeichnis (engl. clean working directory) bezeichnet.
 Mit anderen Worten, es gibt keine Dateien, die unter Versionskontrolle stehen und seit dem letzten Commit geändert wurden – andernfalls würden sie hier aufgelistet werden.
-Außerdem teilt dir der Befehl mit, in welchem Branch Du dich gerade befindest.
+Außerdem teilt Dir der Befehl mit, in welchem Branch Du dich gerade befindest.
 In diesem Beispiel ist dies der Branch `master`.
-Mach dir darüber im Moment keine Gedanken, wir werden im nächsten Kapitel auf Branches detailliert eingehen.
+Mach Dir darüber im Moment keine Gedanken, wir werden im nächsten Kapitel auf Branches detailliert eingehen.

 <!--Let’s say you add a new file to your project, a simple `README` file.
 If the file didn’t exist before, and you run `git status`, you see your untracked file like so:-->